How to Replace a Bathroom Faucet (Step-by-Step)

 Before you buy anything, look at your sink from above.
 The number and spacing of the holes determines what faucet you can buy.
 Stand at the sink and count.

-• Widespread faucet — three holes, with the outer two spaced 6–16 inches apart.
-The handles and spout are three separate pieces.
+- Widespread faucet, three holes, with the outer two spaced 6-16 inches apart.
+Handles and spout are three separate pieces.

-Stick to the same configuration when replacing.
-If your sink has three holes 4 inches apart, buy a centerset or single-hole-with-deck-plate.
-Don’t try to put a widespread in a centerset hole pattern — the math doesn’t work.
+Stick with the same configuration when replacing.
+Three holes 4 inches apart = centerset or single-hole-with-deck-plate.
+Don’t try to put a widespread in a centerset hole pattern, the math doesn’t work.

 Step 2: Turn Off the Water and Clear Under the Sink

-1. Find both shut-off valves under the sink — one for hot, one for cold.
-They’re usually small chrome or plastic valves at the base of the supply lines.
+- Find both shut-off valves under the sink, one for hot, one for cold.
+Usually small chrome or plastic valves at the base of the supply lines.

-5. Put a bucket and an old towel under the work area — there will be drips.
+- Put a bucket and an old towel under the work area, there will be drips.

 Step 3: Disconnect the Old Faucet

-2. Loosen the mounting nuts that hold the faucet to the sink.
-This is where a basin wrench saves you.
+- Loosen the mounting nuts that hold the faucet to the sink.
+This is where the basin wrench earns its keep.
 These nuts are deep under the sink in a tight space and impossible to reach with a regular wrench.

-3. If the nuts are corroded and won’t budge, spray them with penetrating oil, wait 10 minutes, and try again.
+- If the nuts are corroded and won’t budge, spray them with penetrating oil, wait 10 minutes, try again.
+The penetrating oil + a sandwich is the standard trick, patience does more work than force here.

 Step 4: Clean the Sink Deck

 Before installing the new faucet, scrub the area around the holes.
 Years of soap scum, dried caulk, mineral deposits, and gunk will be there.
 A new faucet on a dirty surface won’t seal well and looks bad.
-Use a stiff brush and an all-purpose cleaner.
-Dry the area thoroughly.
+Stiff brush, all-purpose cleaner, dry thoroughly.
+Five minutes you won’t regret.

 Step 5: Install the New Faucet